Costa Rica Green Turtle Research Expedition

 The southern Pacific region of Costa Rica is a truly spectacular place.
 The Osa Peninsula is an extraordinary rainforest, with more than 2/3rds under protection and the Gulfo Dulce is one of just three tropical fjords, with dramatic views in every direction.
 These waters are home to 2 species of sea turtles, plus dolphins, humpback whales, and more.
 The land and sea are intimately connected here, with deforestation and pollution from land affecting the diverse ocean life.

-This trip can also be done year round as a private trip for families (8 years and up), and small groups.
+This trip can also be done from Dec - August as a private trip for families (8 years and up), and small groups.
 Profits from this trip will help to save at least 500 hatchlings at a turtle nesting beach per participant.

 $50 off per person for paying by check